TakeJoshyy/Murphmon-Tourney-Feb-2025-T1-/readme.md

 Seed limit: 150.
 Cumulative score will be your 3 highest scoring runs combined.

 Cost of entry: Free!
-The Murph Mob Council have funded a $100 reward pool.
+The Murph Mob Council have funded a $100 reward pool. ( Please note you have to be in the discord and have stated you're in for the prize pool )

 ## Point Breakdown
 Your cumulative score is your 3 best runs combined.
 All points are worth 1 point unless denoted by ().